JordanWu1997/YSO_Identifier/README.md

 # Context

 ## 1. Introduction
 Young Stellar Objects (YSOs) are young stars at early stage of evolution.
-They are consists of protostar and pre-main-sequence stars.
+YSOs consist of protostars and pre-main-sequence stars.
 Identifying YSOs is important to derive statistical properties e.g. star formation rate (SFR) which helps to better constrain star formation theories.
 In this work, we take the indirect approach to find YSOs by constructing a pipeline to classify astronomical objects: evolved stars, stars, galaxies, and YSOs, solely based on their photometry measurements from multiple bands.
 The classification is based on object-populated regions of evolved stars, stars, and galaxies in the multi-dimensional magnitude space, and sources are classified as YSOs if they are not in the previous regions.